EgitiGuruVenkataKrishna/Master_Prompts-101/README.md

 # Prompts-101

+⭐ If this repository helps you, please give it a star.

 A structured collection of **high-quality prompt templates** for students, professionals, and AI power users.

 This repository helps users get **better results from AI tools** by providing structured prompt templates that work across major LLMs.